cwitkowitz/guitar-transcription-with-inhibition/README.md

 - ```_sources/``` - folder containing copies of scripts at the time(s) execution

 Additionally, ground-truth and features will be saved under the path specified by ```gset_cache```, unless ```save_data=False```.
-Scripts related to [GuitarPro](https://www.guitar-pro.com/) -- [JAMS](https://jams.readthedocs.io/en/stable/) conversion, inhibition matrix acquisition, visualization, and evaluation will also generate their respective files.
+Scripts related to [GuitarPro](https://www.guitar-pro.com/) -- [JAMS](https://jams.readthedocs.io/en/stable/) conversion, inhibition matrix acquisition, visualization, and evaluation will also generate the respective files.

 <sup>1</sup>An additional folder (```n += 1```) containing similar files is created for each execution with the same experiment name ```<EX_NAME>```.